Importance of Weep Screed in Stucco Walls

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-However, many homes built before the 1970s in Southern California do not have one.
-The stucco simply runs straight into the dirt.
+In the hierarchy of stucco components, the weep screed is the unsung hero.
+It is the metal flashing at the foundation line that allows trapped moisture to exit the wall system.
+However, many homes built before the 1970s in Southern California do not have one—the stucco simply runs straight into the dirt.
 While this is technically "grandfathered in," it poses significant risks for modern homeowners, from termite intrusion to structural rot.
-This guide explains the physics of what happens when the water has no exit.
+This guide explains the physics of what happens when water has no exit.

 1. The Physics of Failure: Trapped Water